 Do you ever wonder where your day has gone?
 Why you didn’t get more accomplished?
 Or why you feel you wasted the whole day?
-Here are some of the biggest time wasters and how you can avoid them to regain some of your time back.
+Here are some of the biggest time wasters and how you can avoid them.
+These ideas will help you regain some of your time back.

 Social Media – Don’t get me wrong, I love social media but it can be a huge time suck.
 You might think you’re going to spend 10 minutes looking at something and before you know it an hour has flown by.
-Since I like to monitor how much time I spend on social media I’ll set a timer before I hop on.
-Once the timer goes off I’m done.
+It might be a good idea to set a timer before you hop on.
 Because social media is part of my job it has taught me to be more intentional in how I use it.

 Procrastinating – If you can do something in 5 minutes or less, do it now.
 It’s a fact that the more you put things off the longer they take to do.
-For example if you hang your clothes up right away it only takes a few minutes but if you wait, now you have a pile of clothes and it can take 10 times as long.
-If something seems like a hard task and you’re having a hard time getting started then I would recommend breaking it up into small pieces.
+For example if you hang your clothes up right away it only takes a few minutes.
+If you wait you could have a pile of clothes and it can take much longer.
+If something seems like a hard task and you’re having a hard time getting started, I would recommend breaking it up into small pieces.

-Watching TV – There’s nothing wrong with watching TV but it can be a big time waste if it’s just mindlessly on in the background and it keeps catching your attention.
+Watching TV – There’s nothing wrong with watching TV but it can be a big time waste.
+If it’s just mindlessly on in the background and it keeps catching your attention turn it off.
 Set aside time for your favorite shows then turn it off.

 Not Having a To-Do List – I haven’t documented how much time I save with a to-do list but I know it’s substantial.
 Having a to-do list keeps you focused and on track.
 It’s easier to prioritize your day and week if you have documented the things you need to get accomplished.
 It helps me hold myself accountable and I work more efficiently.